Last Updated on 26 September 2024 by Cycloscope

 Where to Stay in Beitou

-Hot Spring equipped accommodation is plenty in Beitou, so if you want to relax for a few days that’s really a great spot.
+Hot Spring-equipped accommodation is plenty in Beitou, so if you want to relax for a few days that’s really a great spot.
 Here are our picks:

-Beitou Hot Spring resort (150USD+ x night)
+Beitou Hot Spring Resort (150USD+ x night)

 Beitou Hot Spring Resort arranges also tours and activities and features a public hot spring pool.
-The in-house restaurant serves exquisite local cuisine and offers complimentary breakfast.
+The in-house restaurant serves exquisite local cuisine and offers a complimentary breakfast.

 The Gaia Hotel SPA (250USD+ per night)